 - 0012 Basic Computer Skills Lab Introduces the student to basic computer concepts such as starting up and shutting down a computer; using the keyboard, mouse and other hardware; navigating Windows; creating and saving files and file management; basic Internet and e-mail skills; and basic typing skills.
 This is a non-credit/ pass-fail class.
 Grades for non-credit/pass-fail courses will be calculated into the semester grade point average (GPA) but not the cumulative GPA.
 Placement test scores determine students who will be required to take this course.
 A grade of "C" or better is required to pass this course.
 Students enrolled in this course must also take an exit exam.
 (D) - 1003 Computerized Office Accounting Studies the basic office accounting /record keeping skills of amortization, petty cash, payroll, time cards, accounts receivable, accounts payable, bank reconciliation, and inventory.
-Prerequisite: CIS 0012 or TekAssess Placement Score of 70% with a typing speed of 20 wpm; OR graduate of an Arkansas high school within the past five years.
+Prerequisite: See "Testing and Placement" for Computer Concepts.
 (F) - 1023 Programming Fundamentals/Logic Introduces students to the fundamentals of programming such as logic, problem solving, analytical thinking, planning, coding and debugging of modern programming techniques.
-(This course is equivalent to CIS 1033 Introduction to Computer Programming) (F, S) - 1053 Computer Essentials Provides an understanding of basic computer skills necessary to be a successful college student including basic skills using latest Windows software, file management, Microsoft Office, campus email, campus learning management system and appropriate uses of the Internet in an academic setting.
-This course is recommended for noninformation technology majors.
-Prerequisite: CIS 0012; OR TekAssess Placement Score of 70% with a typing speed of 20 wpm; OR graduate of an Arkansas high school within the past five years.
-(F, S, SU) ACTS: CPSI 1003 - 1063 Structured Programming/C Language Teaches programming techniques; data structures, recursion, sorting and searching, and basics of algorithm analysis taught in C/ C++.
-(S) - 1103 Networking Concepts Studies networking terminology, communication protocols and standards, topologies and architectures, network equipment and operating systems, principles of local and wide area networks and how emerging technologies will impact the networks of the future.
-Prerequisite: CIS 2913.
+(F, S) - 1053 Computer Essentials Provides an understanding of basic computer skills necessary to be a successful college student including basic skills using latest Windows software, file management, Microsoft Office, campus email, campus learning management system and appropriate uses of the Internet in an academic setting.
+This course is recommended for non-information technology majors.
+Prerequisite: See "Testing and Placement" for Computer Concepts.
+(F, S, SU) ACTS: CPSI 1003 - Structured Programming/C Language Teaches programming techniques; data structures, recursion, sorting and searching, and basics of algorithm analysis taught in C/ C++.
+(S) - Networking Concepts Studies networking terminology, communication protocols and standards, topologies and architectures, network equipment and operating systems, principles of local and wide area networks and how emerging technologies will impact the networks of the future.
 (F, S) - 1106 CISCO Network Academy I Prepares students for the CISCO Certified Network Associate (CCNA) certification exam.
 Familiarizes students with networking concepts and components, terminology, topology, and basic design and maintenance.
 Teaches router technologies, including configurations, protocols, and introduction to LAN switching and VLANs.
 Students install, configure, and maintain network hardware and wiring.
 Prerequisites for degree-seeking students only: CIS 1103 and CIS 1203, or consent of instructor.
 (F)